Analysis of 30k retros: 4 tips for agile teams

 How long do the best retrospectives last?

 The best retrospectives last 30-45 minutes.
-At least if you take the ROTI score of 8.5/10 of the participants as a basis.
-However, the gap to the category “46-60 minutes” with 8.47/10 is very small.
+At least if you ROTI score with 8.5 / 10 of the participants as a basis.
+However, the gap to the category “46-60 minutes” with 8.47 / 10 is very small.

 On the other hand, it is clearly recognizable that the satisfaction of the team members decreases with longer retrospectives.
 But even with an 8.17/10 on “121-180 minutes,” the score is good enough to suggest the retrospectives were worth it on average.
 There just has to be better results corresponding to the greater investment of time to justify the same ROTI.